-33 Rules, Sanctions and Rewards
+34. Rules, Sanctions and Rewards

-Remember the rules are there for your safety and your family's peace of mind.
+Remember the rules are there for your safety and your families' peace of mind.
 The benefit of being a well-behaved, productive member of the Bedstone family is a lifetime of good memories, life experiences and friends from every corner of the world.
+Make the most of every opportunity at Bedstone College.